kzu/dotnet-echo/readme.md

     });
 ```

-Alternatively, you can force all HTTP requests to be send with the
+Alternatively, you can force all HTTP requests to be sent with the
 required Version 2.0 property with a simple delegating HTTP handler like :

 ```csharp